awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

 1. Choose **Create function**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/click-create-function.png)

 1. In the AWS Lambda console, choose the name of your Lambda function\.
 Information about your Lambda function is displayed\.
-Scroll down to the **Function code** section and replace the existing code with the following:
+Scroll down to the **Function code** section and replace the existing code with the following example\.

    ```
    from __future__ import print_function